-Twitter Un-Verified White Nationalists’ Accounts & People Are Praising The Move
+Twitter Un-Verified A Bunch Of White Nationalists’ Accounts & People Are Pretty Stoked

 Twitter has long received criticism for its treatment of white nationalists and issues with online harassment.
 On Nov.
 9, Twitter paused its verification process after users complained en masse about the site giving white nationalist Jason Kessler one of its coveted blue check marks.
 A statement from the @TwitterSupport account issued last week said the company never meant verification to serve as an endorsement, but they recognized "that we have created this confusion and need to resolve it."
 In an update thread from Nov.
 15, Twitter added, "We're working on a new authentication and verification program.
 In the meantime, we are not accepting any public submissions for verification and have introduced new guidelines for the program."